CongducPham/LowCostLoRaGw/gw_advanced/new_cloud_design/README-NewCloud.md

 - CloudFireBase.py: updated to support new design
 - CloudGrovestreams.py: updated to support new design
 - CloudThingSpeak.py: updated to support new design
+- scripts/new_config_gw.sh: updated as some configuration fields have been moved from one file to another
 - README-NewCloud.md: this README file

 Files that will be updated